 - If you opt to make month-to-month payments, each user will cost $12 per month, apart from the SPICE capacity.

-- You should be interested in knowing here that AWS Also grants a free upfront SPICE capacity of 10 GBs.
+- You should be interested in knowing where AWS Also grants a free upfront SPICE capacity of 10 GBs.

 - For additional capacity, however, 25 cents will need to be paid extra for each GB consumed.